Worst Kids’ Toys of 2007

-In last year’s guide I talked quite a bit about GoGo My Blind Sort Of Realistic If You Squint Walking Pup.
-Go Go was a disappointment because he was a robotic dog who didn’t do much but roll around in circles whining and barking every once in a while.
-This year Fur Real Friend is shoving Squawkers McCaw down our kid’s throats via advertising which makes him look like incredible amounts of fun.
-I predict you’ll be lucky if Squawkers McCaw is ‘fun’ for your kids even two hours after opening him.
+Squawkers McCaw: In last year’s guide I talked quite a bit about GoGo My Blind Sort Of Realistic If You Squint Walking Pup.
+Go Go — a robotic dog who didn’t do much but roll around in circles whining and barking every once in a while — was a pretty big disappointment.
+This year, Fur Real Friend is shoving Squawkers McCaw, an animatronic parrot, down our kids’ throats via advertising which makes him look like incredible amounts of fun.
+I predict you’ll be lucky if Squawkers McCaw is “fun” for your kids even two hours after opening him.
 On the bright side, at least he’s not Butterscotch the enormous horse who pretends to eat plastic vegetables.
 Wow how very fun!

 What have been your worst toy buys in the last year?